Just a quick note to let everyone know that Know No Boundaries is now officially recognized by the IRS as a 501 (c)(3) non profit foundation.

 50 Miles for 50 Years

 As the sun went down, the temperature dropped a bit but not as much as I had hoped.
 It stayed really warm (actually hot) for most of the night.
-Although Dana had us well taken care of, passing the restaurant signs brought on pangs of hunger..
-K1 was constantly on the telephone as friends were checking on us most of the night to see where we were & to join in when they could.
+Although Dana had us well taken care of, passing the restaurant signs brought on pangs of hunger.

 The shirts that I had made for my birthday run were great as the logos really stood out.
 Many thanks to Julie Rock @ Rock Custom Wear.